sd2084/MNIST_Digit_Classification-/README.md

 6. Train the Model: The model is trained on the training data and validated on the validation set for 10 epochs.
 A batch size of 128 is used for training.
 7. Evaluate the Model: Finally, the trained model is evaluated on the test set, and the test accuracy is printed.

-Opening the Code in Google Colab
+Opening the Code in Google Colab:
 1. To open and run the code in Google Colab, follow these steps:
 2. Go to the GitHub repository containing the code.
 3. Click on the .ipynb notebook file.